 Remove the gathering stitches (you may find you cut away the gathering stitches when trimming.)

 Once the seam allowances have been trimmed you are able to attach the front of the purse (with the frill) and back of the purse to the zip.
-I won’t cover the details in this tutorial as they are the same as the plain purse: Link!
+I won’t cover the details in this tutorial as they are the same as the plain purse: DIY Leather Purse (Plain).
 Finish the ends of the zip and attach the front and back of the purse onto the zip, topstitch to finish.

 Think about which way you want the zip to open (when looking at the purse from the front), as this bag doesn’t have a symmetrical front and back pattern piece you need to make a decision.
 Generally speaking if you are right handed you will probably want the zip to open towards the right and close towards the left.
 When you attach the front of the purse onto the zip, check before sewing that the zip will open in your chosen direction.